 - Efficient: Approaches should be proportionate and build on existing practice and reduce unnecessary duplication and competition.

-The meta-data repository holds electronic versions of all the NSHD questionnaires and topic level guides to the information collected.
-The repository is accessible to bone fide researchers who may wish to use the NSHD for research purposes.
-Potential and existing users can use the repository to explore the NSHD meta-data (descriptions of the data) to enable them to formulate proposals for using variables from the NSHD.
+The Skylark wiki holds electronic versions of all the NSHD questionnaires and topic level guides to the information collected.
+The wiki is allows users to explore the NSHD meta-data (descriptions of the data) to enable them to formulate proposals for using variables from the NSHD.

 Data sharing is dependent on the project being approved by the NSHD Data Sharing Committee, a data sharing agreement being in place between the UCL and the academic institution that employs the researcher, and LHA resources being available to meet the requests for data sharing.